|

 -g or --manage-gids

-Accept requests from the kernel to map user id numbers
+Accept requests from the kernel to map user id numbers into

-or other cryptographic authentication) contains a user-id
+other cryptographic authentication) contains a user-id and

-and a list of group-ids.
+a list of group-ids.
 Due to a limitation in the NFS

 protocol, at most 16 groups ids can be listed.
 If you use